As per an industry report, for every $1B in revenue, working capital optimization can result in $20-60M annual benefit1

 We are suggesting a step-wise approach to gradually move from the current state to a more cutting-edge state as an industry leader in OTC practices.

 Below is a snapshot of multiple subprocesses and dependencies on various other departments:

 - Order processing: The OTC process starts with sales order processing with high volume and complex orders.
 The order processing demands instant access to delivery docs and related customer and order details.

 - Billing: Billing starts post product/service delivery to customers.
-It has its own issues that arise due to incorrections, information breakage from deliver point, and lack of customer interaction information.
+It has its own issues that arise due to incorrections, information breakage from the delivery point, and lack of customer interaction information.

 - Terms: Payment terms are not clearly defined and followed.
 Non-standard payment terms and variation across divisions, business segments, etc., make it difficult to follow and optimize.